magento/merchdocs/src/live-search/install.md

 In this scenario, Elasticsearch temporarily manages search requests from the storefront while the Live Search service indexes all products in the background, without any interruption to normal storefront operations.
 Elasticsearch is disabled and Live Search enabled after all catalog data is indexed and synchronized.

+To avoid typing errors, hover over the far right of each box of code, click the **Copy** link, and paste it into the command line.

 1. To download the `live-search` package, run the following from the command line:

    ```bash